 The STEM (Science, Technology, Engineering and Math) program is a partnership between the school and the Department of Defense, Indian Head Division, Naval Surface Warfare Center.
 Government engineers from the center come to the school on a weekly basis and work with the 5th and 8th grade students during their science classes.
-Last year, our students received 18 trophies for their accomplishments in STEM.
+In past years, our students received 18 trophies for their accomplishments in STEM.

 Recently, our 2nd and 3rd Grade teachers won a grant from the Archdiocese of Washington’s new Teacher Initiative Grant program, they put the hands-on, Chesapeake Bay-centered experiments into action.
 See the article in the Catholic Standard.